Convergent evolution: Fruits

-A good example of convergence in plants is the evolution of edible fruits such as apples.
-These pomes incorporate (five) carpels and their accessory tissues forming the apple's core, surrounded by structures from outside the botanical fruit, the receptacle or hypanthium.
-Other edible fruits include other plant tissues; for example, the fleshy part of a tomato is the walls of the pericarp.
+Fruits with a wide variety of structural origins have converged to become edible.
+Apples are pomes with five carpels; their accessory tissues form the apple's core, surrounded by structures from outside the botanical fruit, the receptacle or hypanthium.
+Other edible fruits include other plant tissues; the fleshy part of a tomato is the walls of the pericarp.
 This implies convergent evolution under selective pressure, in this case the competition for seed dispersal by animals through consumption of fleshy fruits.

 Seed dispersal by ants (myrmecochory) has evolved independently more than 100 times, and is present in more than 11,000 plant species.
 It is one of the most dramatic examples of convergent evolution in biology.